s3783614/char-teamName/README.md

 - **tilePlacement -** This test is a bit more elaborate this checks a valid input, in this case the user tries to place tile `Y2` at the location `M11`, the user might think that this is a valid location to place their tile as on either sides are the tiles `R2` and `Y3` since on one end the colour matches up and on the other side the number matches up.
 However this is not allowed as if the `Y2` tile was placed it would form a line with 3 very different tiles which is against the rules.
 To run this test run the following command:
     - `./qwirkle <tests/tilePlacement.input`

 - **userInputError -** The whole purpose of this test to check if the error messages provided by the system actully print out to console when the user does something that is not allowed.
+In this test when the user tries to replace a tile using `Replace` it returns an error message saying `"Incorrect Input!"` and when they try to replace using the correct replace command but with a wrong command it returns a message saying `"That tile is not in your hand!"`.
+Similarly when the user tries to place a tile randomly on the board it will return an error message saying `"Tile cannot be placed there!"`.
+This is minor error messages to help the user better understand what to do!
 To run this test run the following command:
     - `./qwirkle <tests/userInputError.input`

 </br>